marconimarques/marconimarques/README.md

 ### Hi there

-I study how to make human-AI collaboration effective, efficient, ethical, and safe with a particular focus on augmentation: humans and AI working together as genuine thinking partners.

-My current research sits at the intersection of generative AI and mathematical optimization, exploring how to democratize decision-making by pairing natural language interfaces with powerful solvers.
+What if anyone could talk to a solver?

+That's the question I keep coming back to.
+Then, I have been studying the intersection of LLMs and mathematical optimization seeking to figuring out how natural language can become the front door to powerful decision-making engines.

+Not just AI that chats.
+AI that decides.

 ### What I share here

-- **Decision Support Prototypes**: Tools that combine LLMs and optimization solvers to build accessible what-if scenario analyses bringing decision-making capabilities to a wider audience.
+- **Decision Support Prototypes**: Projects where you describe a problem in plain English and get back an optimal answer.
+Real solvers, real decisions.
-- **Skills & Commands**: Custom workflows to boost productivity with AI-powered agents.
+- **Skills & Commands**: Custom workflows I've built to stay productive with AI agents.
-- **My Learnings**:  Notes from my journey at the intersection of LLMs and solvers - agent frameworks, experiments, and lessons along the way.
+- **My Learnings**:  Experiments, frameworks I've stress-tested, dead ends, and what actually works when you push LLMs and solvers together.

 **[LinkedIn](https://www.linkedin.com/in/marconimarques/)**